stephenjohnlimb/boot2/ProfilesAndBeans.md

 Well in short, lots of options and implicit stuff being picked up (but that's frameworks).

 All I can say is:
-- Reduce optionality as much as possible - few paths is better
+- Reduce optionality as much as possible - fewer paths is better
 - While we don't have @Profile and 'magic' profile names everywhere, we do have complexity
 - Make sure the number an amount of variation and indirection is worth it
 - Keep stuff small and as simple as possible
 - By using `@ConditionalOnProperty` we have added two 'magic' names, the "property" and the "value"
-- Which every option you go for, make sure it is consistent, documented and everyone in the team knows
+- Which ever option you go for, make sure it is consistent, documented and everyone in the team knows